Viseu is a city in central Portugal, located in the historical province of

 Olive oil mills in this area are known for processing olives from

-local groves, where varieties such as Galega and Cobrançosa thrive
+local groves, where varieties such as Galega and

-in the mountainous terrain and temperate climate.
-The Cepêda mill,
+Cobrançosa thrive in the mountainous terrain and temperate

-like others in Viseu, uses both traditional and modern techniques to
+climate.
+The Cepêda mill, like others in Viseu, uses both traditional

-extract high-quality extra virgin olive oil, ensuring that the
+and modern techniques to extract high-quality extra virgin olive oil,

-contributor to the local economy and gastronomy.
+important contributor to the local economy and gastronomy.

 -